SysKitTeam/docs-point/configuration/power-platform.md

 Configuring the Power Platform feature in Syskit Point starts the Power Platform data collection, which enables you to generate Power Platform reports for a detailed overview of your Power Platform resources.

+{% hint style="success" %}
+**Power Platform functionality** is currently available as a free preview, allowing you to explore its benefits at no cost.
+{% endhint %}

 To enable the Power Platform data collection in Syskit Point, complete the following:

 * Before the set up, the **Power Platform tile (1)** on the Dashboard shows the **Configure Now button (2)**